-Rollins College Graduate Studies programs in Counseling, Education, Human Resources, and Liberal Studies operate on the semester system.
-Courses, generally, are 3.0 credits in Counseling and Education and 4.0 credits in Human Resources and Liberal Studies.
+Rollins College Graduate Studies programs operate on the semester system.
+Courses, generally, are 3.0 credits in Counseling, Education, and Planning and 4.0 credits in Human Resources and Liberal Studies.

 Policy for Admission to Graduate Programs

 Applicants who hold an undergraduate degree from a regionally accredited college or university are eligible to apply for admission to graduate programs at Rollins College.
 Scores from the Test of English as a Foreign Language (TOEFL) are required from candidates whose native language is not English, unless their undergraduate degree is from the United States.
 Students who are not American citizens must demonstrate appropriate permanent resident or visa status.
 Only full-time student status will qualify students for F-1 visas.